What Is Smoke Testing?

 There are many types of testing, often with only subtle differences between them.
 When speaking of smoke testing, we might find it confusing to understand how it relates to regression testing and sanity testing.
 Regression testing ensures that a system continues to work as it did previously, even after a modification.
 Regression testing involves running previously designed tests that we know have been running successfully in the past.

 If a test fails, some new change must have broken it (i.e., the developers introduced a bug).
-Smoke testing is a subset of regression testing.
-Smoke tests are a small collection of regression tests that verify the most important functionality of the application.
+Smoke testing (sometimes called “build verification testing”) is a subset of regression testing.
+Smoke tests are a small collection of functional tests that verify the most important functionality of the application.
 Smoke tests should run very fast so that testers know quickly if they should continue testing.
 Smoke testing is sometimes used interchangeably with the term "sanity testing."
 Both are meant to determine if further testing is sensible or even possible.
 However, sanity testing can also refer to a quick check of a specific change.
-Smoke testing is then a fast way of making sure the change didn't break anything else.
+Smoke testing is then a fast way of making sure the new code didn't break anything else.

 Why Is Smoke Testing Important?